-At a glance: Send events reported via Firebase SDK to AppsFlyer using Google Tag Manager.
+At a glance: About sending events reported via Firebase SDK to AppsFlyer using Google Tag Manager.

 - Overview (this article)